-3.6.2 The IPCC's RCP8.5: Physical risk and adaptation analysis
+3.6.2 The IPCC's AR5 RCP8.5: Physical risk and adaptation analysis

-We have existing practices that identify and manage risks associated with the impacts of ambient conditions and extreme weather events on our operations (see page 9).
-Recognizing that climate models continue to evolve, in 2020, we undertook a stress-test exercise for our operated assets with regard to the potential upper bound of physical risks that third parties model as potentially related to climate change using a time horizon of 30 years.
-Our assessment used third-party tools and methodologies36 and evaluated IPCC Representative Concentration Pathways (RCPs).
+We have existing practices that identify and manage risks associated with the impacts of ambient conditions and extreme weather events on our operations.
+Recognizing that climate models continue to evolve, in 2020, we undertook a stress-test exercise for our operated assets with regard to the hypothetical upper bound of physical risks that third parties model as potentially related to climate change using a time horizon of 30 years.
+Our assessment used third-party tools and methodologies and evaluated IPCC RCPs.

-RCPs are GHG concentration scenarios "that include time series of emissions and concentrations of the full suite of greenhouse gases and aerosols and chemically active gases, as well as land use/land cover" that are used for climate modeling and research as part of the IPCC's AR5.37 RCP scenarios are not predictions.
-Among the full set of RCPs, RCP8.5 is the pathway with the highest greenhouse gas emissions.
-RCP8.5 assumes continued accumulation of GHG concentrations with an increase in radiative forcing greater than 8.5 W/m2 and a projected temperature increase by 2100 of 2.6° C to 4.8° C relative to the beginning of this century.
-See Exhibit 34.
-Although the high-emissions RCP8.5 scenario is viewed by some as representing a higher temperature change than implied by current emission trends and is not meant to be predictive, we used RCP8.5 to enable assessment of the upper bound of inherent risk in the absence of further expected decarbonization.
+RCPs are GHG concentration scenarios "that include time series of emissions and concentrations of the full suite of greenhouse gases and aerosols and chemically active gases, as well as land use/land cover" that were used for climate modeling and research as part of the IPCC's AR5. $^{32}$ RCP scenarios are not predictions.
+Among the full set of RCPs, AR5 RCP8.5 is the pathway with the highest greenhouse gas emissions.
+AR5 RCP8.5 assumes continued accumulation of GHG concentrations with an increase in radiative forcing greater than 8.5 W/m2 and a projected temperature increase by 2100 of 2.6° C to 4.8° C relative to the beginning of this century.
+We used AR5 RCP8.5 to enable assessment of the upper bound of theoretical risk in the absence of further expected decarbonization, although we believe the likelihood of this scenario is remote.